CommunistMountain/BalanceModFork/README_new.md

         <li>Slug Cruisers: Doors level from 2 to 1.</li>
         <li>Slug B: Weapon Control level from 2 to 3.
 Reactor from 7 to 8.</li>
         <li>Slug C: Weapon Control level from 2 to 3.</li>
         <li>Rock B: Added an external door to the Backup Battery room.
-Oxygen level from 2 to 1.
-Reactor from 8 to 7.</li>
+Oxygen level from 2 to 1.</li>
         <li>Stealth Cruisers: Added level 1 Shields.</li>
-        <li>Stealth A: Engines level from 4 to 3, Weapon Control from level 2 to 3, weapon slots from 3 to 4.
-Weapons from 1 Mini-Beam and 1 Dual Lasers to 1 Mini-Beam and 1 Basic Laser.</li>
+        <li>Stealth A: Engines level from 4 to 3, weapon slots from 3 to 4.</li>
         <li>Stealth B: Weapon Control level from 4 to 5, weapon slots from 3 to 4.
 Cloaking level from 2 to 1.
 Engines level from 2 to 3.
 Reactor from 7 to 8.</li>
         <li>Stealth C: Added level 2 Sensors.
 Reactor from 7 to 8.</li>
         <li>Lanius A: Crew from 1 Human 2 Lanius to 1 Lanius.
 Pilot level from 1 to 2.
 Reactor from 8 to 7.</li>